africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/We find it hard to draw what we see.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/we-find-it-hard-to-draw-what-we-see/","title":"We find it hard to draw what we see","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/we-find-it-hard-to-draw-what-we-see/","title":"We find it hard to draw what we see"}
 ---